Miller Research Fellowship 2016-2019

 - Research Statement: Submit a clearly articulated statement of the research you will pursue at UC Berkeley if awarded a Miller Research Fellowship as a pdf file.
 Your research statement must not exceed one 8 x 11 inch page and must not be written in a font smaller than 11 point.
 It is not necessary to include references with this statement.
 Do not include CV, reprints or any other materials as they will be removed.

 The ability to describe one's research in a way that can be understood and valued is critical to the competitive selection process of Miller Fellows.
 The Miller Fellow Application Research Statement is reviewed by each potential academic host department at UC Berkeley; however, the ultimate selection is made by the Miller Institute's Executive Committee.
-The Executive Committee which will review 2015-2018 applications is comprised of faculty from Chemistry, Earth & Planetary Science, Molecular & Cell Biology, and Mathematics.
+The Executive Committee which will review 2016-2019 applications is comprised of faculty from Chemistry, Earth & Planetary Science, Molecular & Cell Biology, and Physics.
 Because of the broad distribution of fields represented on the Executive Committee, it is imperative that candidates write a clearly articulated statement describing the research to be undertaken at Berkeley.
 Narrow technical details and the use of jargon may not be understood by those outside of your field and can therefore be viewed less favorably.

 - Publications List: The list of publications should be uploaded as a pdf.
 List your publications, if any (titles, publishers, date).
 If you have no publications yet, upload a pdf stating "none".
 Do not include reprints or any other materials as they will not be included in your file for review.